Overseas Highway, mile by mile

-Alongside the Overseas Highway, there are hundreds of places where you can pull over to fish or kayak or enjoy a pina colada.
-Camping in the Keys is a special treat, and there are dozens of magnificent coral reefs where you can snorkel or dive.
+There are hundreds of places to pull over to fish or kayak or enjoy a cocktail at sunset.
+There are dozens of colorful coral reefs to snorkel or dive.

-Fresh-caught seafood is a Keys staple, offered at a broad range of Keys restaurants, from roadside fish shacks to the upscale eateries of Key Largo, Islamorada, Marathon and Key West.
+Fresh seafood is a Keys staple, offered at roadside fish shacks and upscale eateries.

-For many, the ultimate destination is that legendary stop at the end of the world, Key West, but you’d be mistaken to bypass the true character of the Keys along the 100-plus miles of Overseas Highway, U.S. 1.
+For many, the destination is Key West, at the end of the road, but you’ll find the true character of the Keys before you get there.

 127.5 — Florida City – Junction with Fla.
 Turnpike and U.S. 1.